dcu/vim-ruby-fmt/README.md

 I use [Vundle](https://github.com/gmarik/Vundle.vim) so it is as easy as adding to my vundles.vim:

     Bundle 'zhubert/vim-ruby-fmt'

 and running ```:BundleInstall``` from within Vim.

 Finally, within your ```.vimrc``` add the following for autocorrect on save (experimental, double check things!):

     " should already have the first line, adding the second filetype plugin indent on
-    autocmd FileType ruby autocmd BufWritePre <buffer> Fmt
+    autocmd FileType ruby autocmd BufWritePost <buffer> Fmt

 ## Experimental

-This is super alpha, so it doesn't currently support the ```.rubocop.yml``` config file (opting instead to run all cops)
+This can mess up your code!

+There is also an annoying flicker from the redraw, which when I have more time I can figure out.